 The Virginia Beach Sheriff’s Office’s volunteer efforts stretch through every part of our organization and touch many areas of the community.
 Capt.
 Rick Norris commands the Community Outreach Division, including the Recruitment Team, Honor Guard and Auxiliary Program.

-During the 2019-2020 fiscal year, even with some programs being suspended due to COVID-19, the Sheriff’s Office logged a total of 351,863 hours with help from 735 volunteers (an average of 49 at any given time), including chaplains, auxiliary deputies, interns and inmates giving their time for the Workforce and Trustee programs.
-This equated to $3.6 million in savings to Virginia Beach taxpayers.
+During the 2019-2020 fiscal year, even with some programs being suspended due to COVID-19, the Sheriff’s Office logged a total of 313,898 hours with help from 735 volunteers (an average of 49 at any given time), including chaplains, auxiliary deputies, interns and inmates giving their time for the Workforce and Trusty programs.
+This equated to $8.5 million in savings to Virginia Beach taxpayers.
 Auxiliary deputies supplement VBSO operations and participate in community events, including providing free child I.D. cards.
 They must maintain proficiency in firearms, defensive tactics, first aid and other skills.

 Sheriff Stolle and the Virginia Beach Sheriff’s Office are ardent supporters of Special Olympics Virginia.
-VBSO deputies and civilians volunteer their time for various Special Olympics events throughout the year, including the Summer Games in Richmond, and raise money for the athletes, including through the Law Enforcement Torch Run, the Polar Plunge and the Tip-a-Cop and Cover a Cruiser events.
+VBSO deputies and civilians volunteer their time for various Special Olympics events throughout the year, including the Fall Championships opening ceremonies, Dancing with the Athletes competition, Polar Plunge, Tip-a-Cop and Cover a Cruiser events.
 Altogether, $48,231 was raised by the region to support 25,000 athletes this year.

 The Sheriff’s Office holds quarterly blood drives to benefit the American Red Cross (collecting 137 units of blood this year), raises money for charity through the Sheriff Community Fund, supports Virginia Beach Crime Solvers, participates in the United Way Day of Caring, supports the Foodbank of Southeastern Virginia and the Eastern Shore, and participates in the Cops & Kids event, which takes underprivileged children to buy Christmas presents.
-The office is also actively involved in Law Enforcement United and its annual Road to Hope, a 250 mile bicycle ride to Washington to honor fallen officers and raise money for their families and related charities.
+The office is also actively involved in Law Enforcement United and its annual Road to Hope, a 250-mile bicycle ride to Washington to honor fallen officers and raise money for their families and related charities.
 The ride was canceled this year.

-The Virginia Beach Sheriff’s Office Community Outreach Program is part of the Training Division and largely targets safety initiatives for seniors.
-The VBSO’s Community Outreach Coordinator Gary Zalas maintains a membership with S.A.L.T.
-(Seniors and Law Enforcement Together) and sits on its executive board.
-S.A.L.T.’s mission is to educate senior citizens about how to protect themselves from crime.
-In addition, Mr. Zalas is on the Strategic Action Committee for Senior Services of Southeastern Virginia and is a liaison to the Mayor’s Commission on Aging, including assisting with the annual Seniors Showcase attended by 350 seniors.
-He spearheads the VBSO’s child I.D. program (Ident-A-Kid) and Operation Lookout Expanded, a program to provide free home security assessments and extra-large peepholes for seniors in our community.
-To contact Mr. Zalas about either program, send an email to firstname.lastname@example.org.
+The Virginia Beach Sheriff’s Office Community Outreach Coordinator is involved in numerous VBSO volunteer events, with his primary focus being providing child I.D.s and safety initiatives for senior citizens.
+The Community Outreach Coordinator Gary Zalas sits on the executive boards of both SALT (Seniors and Law Enforcement Together) and Virginia Beach TRIAD, which seek to arm senior citizens with the information they need to protect themselves and avoid becoming victims of crime.
+In addition, Mr. Zalas is on the Strategic Action Committee for Senior Services of Southeastern Virginia and serves as vice chair on the organization’s Advisory Council.
+He is a liaison to the Mayor’s Commission on Aging, and assists with the annual Seniors Showcase attended by 350 seniors.

 For more information about our Community Outreach or to request VBSO participation in a community event, send an email with details to Capt.
 Norris at firstname.lastname@example.org.
 Please keep in mind that we receive many requests and cannot staff all of them.